SiljaSolian/task-tracker/README.md

 # TaskTracker

-A Simple Task Tracker build using Angular 7.2.0 and json-server.
+A Simple Task Tracker built using Angular 7.2.0 and json-server.

 ## Setting up and Running the project